Archi Jeunes 2026 competition: "Transformations

 ENSA Paris-la Villette on Japanese time.
 A week of dialogue and exchange

-ENSA Paris-la Villette is delighted to welcome a delegation from its Japanese partner universities in March: The University of Tokyo, Meiji University, Chiba University, Tokyo City University, Institute of Science Tokyo, Kyoto University, Kyushu University.
+ENSA Paris-la Villette is delighted to welcome a large delegation from its Japanese partner universities from March 9 to 16: The University of Tokyo, Meiji University, Chiba University, Tokyo City University, Institute of Science Tokyo, Kyoto University, Kyushu University.

 Their visit, made possible thanks to funding from the European Union’s Erasmus+ program, is accompanied by a number of events that will benefit the school’s students, alumni and teaching staff, most of which will also be open to the general public.
 Course presentations, round tables and conferences, as well as an exhibition, will provide ample opportunity for meetings and exchanges.